The December Traffic Bump: How to Prep Your Blog This Year

 Ready to get ready for the December Traffic Bump?
 Here’s what you need to do.

-☑️ SEO To-Do: Go through your Posts pages on WordPress or in your BOSS spreadsheet; ensure that any dates/years you have in titles are updated for 2024.
+☑️ To-Do: Go through your Posts pages on WordPress or in your BOSS spreadsheet; ensure that any dates/years you have in titles are updated or future-proofed.

-☑️ Bonus: Set up conditional formatting on your BOSS spreadsheet to show titles with “2023” in red and “2024” in yellow so you can see the scope of work.
+☑️ Bonus: Set up conditional formatting on your BOSS spreadsheet to show titles with “2024” in red and “2025” in yellow so you can keep track of how many posts you need to update next year.

 2. Check Rankings for Your Top Posts